 Try observing yourself and the other person from a third person (active awareness) perspective the next time you encounter someone, regardless of the person or situation.
 This is especially beneficial to enter space consciousness.
 This happens when you become very aware the instant you feel something (frustration, anger, confusion or any number of vibrations) from another person.

-Here it is essential that you are observing yourself from a place beyond the interferences of the mind.
+Here it is essential that you are observing yourself from a place beyond the interference of the mind.
 You will begin to understand that your inner well-being in each moment will determine what happens during any encounter.
 Do not assume that the other person’s pain body is originating in you.
 You will then recognize and be able to just say “no” to another person’s pain.
 This will allow you to exist, unencumbered, in space consciousness.
+You will no longer strive to be present, rather you will be presence.pp